coq-community/docker-coq-action/README.md

 functions `startGroup` (taking 1 argument: `startGroup "Group title"`) and `endGroup`.

-These bash functions have the following features:
+These bash functions are defined in [timegroup.sh](./timegroup.sh) and have the following features:

 * they create foldable groups in the GitHub Actions logs (see the [online doc](https://github.com/actions/toolkit/blob/master/docs/commands.md#group-and-ungroup-log-lines)),